 About PNPs and Express Entry

-Under Canada’s Constitution, the power to select immigrants is shared between the federal government and Canada’s provincial and territorial governments.
+Under Canada’s Constitution, the power to select immigrants is shared between the federal government and the provincial/territorial governments.
 Canada’s Express Entry application management system facilitates economic immigration for both levels of government.

-A provincial nomination is the single most valuable factor within Express Entry’s Comprehensive Ranking System (CRS) and results in an Express Entry candidate receiving an additional 600 points towards their overall score—effectively guaranteeing an invitation to apply for Canadian permanent residence.
+A provincial nomination is the single most valuable factor within Express Entry’s Comprehensive Ranking System (CRS).
+It results in an Express Entry candidate receiving an additional 600 points towards their overall score—effectively guaranteeing them an invitation to apply for permanent residency.

 - Express Entry-linked PNPs that do not require a Canadian job offer

 - Express Entry-linked PNPs that require or give priority to candidates with a Canadian job offer

 David Cohen is a senior partner at the immigration law firm Campbell Cohen.
 He has more than 40 years’ experience helping clients immigrate to Canada.
 We invite you to learn more about his credentials on his company’s website, CanadaVisa.

 Current or potential Express Entry candidates who are looking to obtain high ranking scores and get on the fast-track to Canadian permanent residence may want to consider their PNP options.
 In 2017, 13,528 Express Entry candidates became permanent residents in Canada through provincial nominee programs.

 The Government of Canada will increase the number of immigrants it plans on admitting in 2018, 2019, and 2020 through PNPs.